[NOTE: Master all of the metrics that matter and sign up for my Insights training course.]

 The Page Talking About This metric isn’t necessarily terrible.
 But it’s easy to manipulate with ads (especially driving a lot of Likes), and it doesn’t focus on post quality, which is likely what you’re looking for.

 What You Probably Want: What you probably want is Lifetime Talking About this on a post-level basis, and it can be found within your Post Level Export.
-The total count can be found in column Q of the Key Metrics tab, but you can get a breakdown (Comments, Likes, Shares) within the Lifetime Talking About This tab.
+The total count can be found in column Q of the Key Metrics tab, but you can get a Breakdown is a way to get insights into your ad performance related to time, delivery, action, or dynamic creative element.
+(Comments, Likes, Shares) within the Lifetime Talking About This tab.

 Unfortunately, there isn’t a Talking About This metric for all posts, but only on a post-by-post basis.